Kalashnikov rifle: Albania

 Aside from the ASH-78, the ASH-82, the Albanian AKS-47 copy, was in production.

-Several other versions of the AKMS have been produced mainly with short barrels similar to Soviet AKS-74U for special forces, tank & armored crew and for helicopter pilots and police.
+Several other versions of the AKMS have been produced mainly with short barrels similar to Soviet AKS-74U for special forces, tank and armored crew and for helicopter pilots and police.

-There have also been modified ASh-82 (AKMS) with SOPMOD accessories, mainly for Albania's special forces RENEA & exports.
+There have also been modified ASh-82 (AKMS) with SOPMOD accessories, mainly for Albania's special forces RENEA and exports.

 Azerbaijan

 The AK-74M is locally produced under license in Azerbaijan as the Khazri.